-- 2.1 Compassionate leave is designed to help you cope with the death of a close relative, deal with necessary arrangements and attend their funeral.
+Compassionate leave is designed to help you cope with the death of a close relative, deal with necessary arrangements and attend their funeral.
 It may also be granted in other circumstances, e.g. where a close relative is seriously or critically ill.
-All requests for compassionate leave will be considered on a caseby-case basis. - 2.2 Paid compassionate leave is considered on a case-by-case basis and you should discuss this with your line manager.
-Typically, between one day and one week is granted although in exceptional circumstances this may be extended.
-In all other situations you should request unpaid leave. - 2.3 If you are still unable to return to work following an authorised period of compassionate leave you should contact your line manager.
-It may be appropriate to take a period of annual leave, subject to your manager's approval, or we may at our discretion grant you further unpaid leave in those circumstances.
+All requests for compassionate leave will be considered on a case-by-case basis.